-19 The assurance standard for engagements to audit other than historical financial information (ASAE 3000) was released by the Australian Government's Auditing and Assurance Standards Board in July 2007.
+18 The assurance standard for engagements to audit other than historical financial information (ASAE 3000) was released by the Australian Government's Auditing and Assurance Standards Board in July 2007.

-20 ASAE 3000, paragraph 26
+19 ASAE 3000, paragraph 26

-- identification of intended users and their needs, and consideration of materiality and the components of assurance engagement risk; and - personnel and expertise requirements, including the nature and extent of experts' involvement.
+- the assurance engagement process and possible sources of evidence; - the assurance practitioner's understanding of the entity and its environment, including the risks that the subject matter information may be materially misstated; - identification of intended users and their needs, and consideration of materiality and the components of assurance engagement risk; and - personnel and expertise requirements, including the nature and extent of experts' involvement.